-The recent revelation that a Seattle City Council candidate had been threatened with possible political retribution by a sleazy real-estate developer demonstrates ably how debased our fair city’s internal politics has ironically become as a result of our longstanding civic aspirations towards “world-class” status.
+The recent revelation that a Seattle City Council candidate had been threatened with possible political retribution by a creepy real-estate developer demonstrates ably how debased our fair city’s internal politics has ironically become as a result of our longstanding civic aspirations towards “world-class” status.

 Verily, it’s like a long-lost Edgar Allan Poe short story, historically transposed from nineteenth-century Boston to twenty-first-century Seattle.

 The candidate in question was Jon Grant, the former executive director of the Tenants Union of Washington State, who is currently running for the citywide Council Position 8 as a grassroots challenger to establishment incumbent Tim Burgess.
-Grant was apparently told on October 10 by Brett Allen, an executive of the development firm Triad Capital Partners, that the company would make certain that a $200,000 independent expenditure committee set up especially to attack Grant would “go away” if Grant would contact a Tenants Union attorney with whom he once worked and convince him to settle a lawsuit against Triad sponsored by the union.
+Grant was apparently told on October 10 by Brett Allen, an executive of the development firm Triad Capital Partners, that the company would make certain that a $200,000 independent expenditure committee set up specifically to attack Grant would “go away” if Grant would contact a Tenants Union attorney with whom he once worked and convince him to settle a lawsuit against Triad sponsored by the union.
 Triad had been contracted in 2007 by the City of Seattle for a major construction project downtown on city-owned land: namely, the $400 million Civic Square complex across from Seattle City Hall, which has now been delayed for years by the lawsuit.

 After Grant refused Allen’s clumsy blackmail attempt and publicly revealed the Scorsesean encounter between himself and Allen, the incident was reported in The Seattle Times on October 12, immediately starting a full-scale Internet wildfire among Seattle’s political cognoscenti.
 Such was the strength and urgency of that discursive blaze that Mayor Ed Murray announced on October 14 that the City of Seattle will not renew its contract with Triad because of the intimidation tactics they apparently employed against Grant.